knative/release/README.md

 If the validation fails, the fix should be trivial and could be either performed by the release leads or the client team.

+#### knative-sandbox/kn-plugin-quickstart

+* Update the version numbers of Serving / Kourier / Eventing in [pkg/install/install.go](https://github.com/knative-sandbox/kn-plugin-quickstart/blob/main/pkg/install/install.go#L25-L27) so that the plugin will use the just-released versions.

 ### Releasability

 At this point, you can proceed with the releasability check.
 A releasability